yard

 Once you know your season length and crop speeds, templates keep planning simple.
 Think of each bed running through a pattern like salad-salad-roots or roots-beans-cover crop, then plug varieties into that template each year.

-For example, a salad bed template might be: early lettuce mix, midseason lettuce plus border basil, then fall spinach.
-A root bed might go: early radishes, main crop carrots, then fall garlic for overwintering.
+For example, a salad bed template might be early lettuce mix, midseason lettuce plus basil, then fall spinach.
+A root bed might go from early radishes to main crop carrots and then fall garlic for overwintering.

 Use labeled cards or a spreadsheet and write each template as three or four lines with sowing dates and spacing.
-This makes it easy to adjust if you decide to try golden beets instead of standard red, or swap bush beans for a row of crisp celery stalks.
+This makes it easy to swap in golden beets, celery, or another crop without rebuilding the whole plan.

 Reusing templates each year saves planning time and also helps crop rotation, because you can move the whole template to a different bed instead of tracking dozens of individual crops.